-Here are the economic benefits of remaining in the EU.
+Here are the economic benefits of being in the European Union.
 The EU also presents so many cultural and social reasons for staying.

 In 2017, around 44% of UK exports went to the EU.